 [We regularly update this page.
 Check back often.]

 The Geek Pub is a DIY, Maker, and Technology blog.
 We have a great audience following, and a loyal set of fans.
-Because our readers and viewers expect the highest quality content from out website we are quite particular about accepting guest posts or contributed content.
+Because our readers and viewers expect the highest quality content from our website we are quite particular about accepting contributed content.
 If you think you have what it takes, please read the following completely, and then feel free to contact us if you think you can be a valued partner.

 The Geek Pub accepts contributions from other professional level writers with a focus on our core audience.
 There are two ways to contribute:

-- Schedule Contributions – This allows you to write on a recurring publishing date each month.
+- Scheduled Contributions – This allows you to write on a recurring publishing date each month.
 Generally, you will need to be invited based on previously submitted high quality content.

 - Ad Hoc – This is for contributors who are wish to contribute content on an occasional basis.
 Accepted content in this category is held and posted when there is an opening on the editorial schedule.
 This is generally from two days to two weeks out.

 Any content accepted for publication on The Geek Pub must be exclusive to our site.
-We have a zero tolerance, one strike and your out policy on this.
+We have a zero tolerance, one strike and you’re out policy on this.

 - ABSOLUTELY NO PLAGIARISM (NOW, or LATER) – We use CopyScape and other tools to check all content before publishing.
 We also run an automated check against our site on a weekly basis.